 We based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives, and financial needs.
 These forward-looking statements are subject to a number of risks, uncertainties, and assumptions, including those described in Part II, Item 1A, "Risk Factors" in this Quarterly Report, in Part I, Item 1A.
-"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020, and under a similar heading in any other periodic or current report we may file with the U.S. Securities and Exchange Commission (the "SEC") in the future.
+"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020, and in Part II, Item 1A.
+"Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2021, and under a similar heading in any other periodic or current report we may file with the U.S. Securities and Exchange Commission (the "SEC") in the future.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge quickly and from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties, and assumptions, the future events and trends discussed in this Quarterly Report may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
 We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements, except as required by law.
 Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.
 All forward-looking statements are qualified in their entirety by this cautionary statement.